Resources

 With the right idea, some businesses can brute force their way through this inflection point.
 For everyone else, leadership and processes/systems need to change for Level I organizations to evolve to Level II.
 Once in place, usually after some level of turmoil, the organization generally advances to the Level II stage.

-Level II: rapid growth
+Level II: Rapid Growth

 Business Growth Lifecycle